 A checking account is typically used for everyday transactions and purchases.
-With a regular checking account, you can deposit and withdraw money (either through the bank or an ATM), write checks, pay bills and make purchases with a debit card.
+With a checking account, you can deposit and withdraw money (either through the bank or an ATM), write checks, pay bills and make purchases with a debit card.

-There are different types of accounts to consider when deciding which is right for you, so it’s important to understand the benefits of each.
+There are different types of checking accounts to consider when deciding which is right for you, so it’s important to understand the benefits of each.
 When you’re ready, opening a checking account can be relatively easy if you’re prepared with the right information and documentation.

 Here’s some helpful information about what you need to open a checking account, and the steps for how to start one.